-If you would like to photograph the Hallgrímskirkja church, head there in the morning hours (08:00 am or before), when streets are empty and take shots from across the road or from Café Lokii.
+If you would like to photograph the Hallgrímskirkja church, head there in the morning hours (08:00 am or before), when the streets are empty, and take shots from across the road or from Café Lokii.

 Einar Jónsson Art Museum Sculpture Gardens

 Reykjavík also showcases some amazing sculptures for free.
 The sculpture garden of The Einar Jónsson Art Museum highlights some of the best pieces of Icelandic art history.
 This museum is located right beside the Hallgrímskirkja church and is completely free to visit.
 It is also open all 365 days of the year.